 For example, assume a company offers a health insurance plan with a premium of $500 per month and coverage for day-to-day health care issues.
-A person with heart problems and diabetes may look at the $500 plan and think that it is a bargain.
-This is because he knows that he will most likely spend more on health care throughout the year than the $500 monthly premium plus deductible.
+A man with heart problems and diabetes may look at the $500 plan and think that it is a bargain.
+This is because he knows that he will most likely spend more on health care throughout the year than the $500 monthly premium plus the deductible.
 Therefore, he would sign up for the plan, along with others in similar situations.

-On the other hand, a 30-year-old in good health may view the $500-per-month plan as too costly.
+On the other hand, a 30-year-old woman in good health may view the $500-per-month plan as too costly.
 She, along with other healthy individuals, may decide to look for lower coverage policies or not buy insurance at all.
 The two scenarios result in a problem where the group of insured people contains a disproportionately high number of sick people who more frequently use their health care coverage.

 Adverse selection can negatively affect health insurance companies financially, leading to fewer insurers to choose from in the market or higher rates for those who purchase coverage.
 As healthy individuals drop out of the health insurance marketplace, the pool of insured people contains more high-risk policies.
-This means that the insurance company would be forced to pay out a larger portion of claims as compared to the number of policies in force, because a disproportionately high number of insured people are utilizing more health care.
+This means that the insurance company would be forced to pay out a larger portion of claims as compared to the number of policies in force because a disproportionately high number of insured people are utilizing more health care.

 The lack of healthy people also can reduce the total amount of premiums that the insurance company receives.
 This then forces the insurance company to raise health insurance rates to make up the difference.
-But, this can also lead to more healthy people giving up their policies due to the increased health insurance costs.
+But this can also lead to more healthy people giving up their policies due to the increased health insurance costs.

 Anti-selection is a term that is often used in conjunction with adverse selection.
 It is defined as an increase in the chance for a person to take out an insurance contract because they believe their health risk is higher than what the insurance company has allowed for in the premium amount.